 ● These Webforms are flexible and allows for customization of fields used in the forms.

 ● It gives many options in a single installation like sending notifications and mails to the user and the administrator.

-● It is easy to export the results of the submission.
+● Drupal Webforms makes it easy to export the results of the submission.
 Users can view the result of the submitted form in the admin interface and can also export the result in CSV format by clicking a single button.